-After sharing book resources for building character in girls, there was a huge number of requests for a similar list for boys.
-This is a short list for the younger boy, just barely scratching the surface, so I will do it in several parts.
+After sharing book resources for building character in girls, there was a huge number of requests for a similar list for younger boys.

 When the harmful effects of dishonesty, unkindness, carelessness, hypocrisy, and other wrong behavior are observed in the course of a story or in a nation’s history, the truth is learned with lasting effectiveness.